LimeChain/forta-agent-scripts/idle-suite/perpetual-yield-tranches-tranche-price-decrease/README.md

 ## Alerts

-- IDLE-BEST-YIELD-TOKEN-PRICE-DECREASE
+- IDLE-PERPETUAL-YIELD-TRANCHES-TRANCHE-PRICE-DECREASE
-  - Fired when a the tokenPrice of any IDLE token has decreased
+  - Fired when a the tranchePrice of any tranche has decreased
   - Severity is always set to "medium"
   - Type is always set to "info"
   - Metadata:
     - "price" - the current price of the token
     - "oldPrice" - the old price of the token
+    - "trancheType" - "AA" for senior tranches and "BB" for junior tranches